bloXroute-Labs/solana-trader-client-python/README.md

 bloXroute Solana Trader API's interfaces are primarily powered by protobuf, so you will need to install it for your system: https://grpc.io/docs/protoc-installation/

-In order to install local version of solana_trader_python_proto dependency
+In order to install local version of bxsolana_trader_proto dependency

 you can build the solana-trader-proto/python directory using these commands